hannotify/hanno.codes/_drafts/java-21-release-day.md

 ### JEP 442: Foreign Function & Memory API (Third Preview)

-Java programs have always had the option of interacting with code and data outside of the Java runtime.
+Java programs have always had the option of interacting with code and data outside of the Java runtime, through the [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (JNI).
-We could use the [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (JNI) to invoking foreign functions (outside of the JVM but on the same machine).
 And accessing foreign memory (outside of the JVM, so off-heap) was possible using either the [ByteBuffer API](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/nio/ByteBuffer.html) or the [sun.misc.Unsafe API](https://github.com/openjdk/jdk/blob/master/src/jdk.unsupported/share/classes/sun/misc/Unsafe.java).

-However, these three mechanisms all come with their own drawbacks, which is why a more modern API is now proposed to support foreign functions and foreign memory in a better way.
+However, all these mechanisms have downsides, which is why a more modern API is now proposed to support foreign functions and foreign memory in a better way.

 > Performance-critical libraries like [Tensorflow](https://github.com/tensorflow/tensorflow), [Lucene](https://lucene.apache.org/) or [Netty](https://netty.io/) typically rely on using foreign memory, because they need more control over the memory they use to prevent the cost and unpredictability that comes with garbage collection.

 #### Code Example

-In order to demonstrate the new API, [JEP 434](https://openjdk.org/jeps/434) lists a code example that obtains a method handle for a C library function `radixsort` and then uses it to sort four strings that start out as Java array elements:
+In order to demonstrate the new API, [JEP 442](https://openjdk.org/jeps/442) lists a code example that obtains a method handle for a C library function `radixsort` and then uses it to sort four strings that start out as Java array elements:

 ```java
 // 1.
 Find foreign function on the C library path